MustaphaAlaa/Kemet/docs/enhancement.md

 so this reduce the code and make it more readable and maintainable

- this will done in all filles that support this wrong structure
+ this is done in all filles that support this wrong structure

-#### When/Where to apply this structure
-These changes will be introduced in an upcoming commit.
-most likely in seperate branch (enhancement).